 Kathleen Mills was kind enough to share her tried and true sauerkraut recipe with me and I have found that it produces consistent, mold-free kraut every time.

 Because there are so many different opinions, techniques, and downright controversy in the world of fermentation, I wanted to present the science behind why this particular recipe works.

 There are Many Variables When it Comes to Making Kraut

 Sauerkraut fermentation occurs through the action of lactic acid bacteria (LAB).
 The LAB are naturally found on the cabbage leaves.
-In order to make a consistent, healthy and safe kraut, you need to provide the right conditions that favor LAB growth.
-These conditions include: oxygen, salt concentration, time and temperature.
+In order to make consistent, healthy, and safe kraut, you need to provide the right conditions that favor LAB growth.
+These conditions include oxygen, salt concentration, time and temperature.

 Why You Don’t Want Oxygen in Your Sauerkraut

 The recipe indicates that you should use a fermentation jar with a lock-top lid and airlock.
-The reason behind this is because you want to create an anaerobic environment.
+The reason behind this is that you want to create an anaerobic environment.

 Whether or not you need a special, anaerobic container to make ferments like sauerkraut is one of the most controversial topics that I’ve come across in the fermenting world.
 I’m going to spend some time discussing this so I hope you don’t get bored, but this is important.
 To understand where the controversy is coming from, we must go back to the basics of fermentation and the science involved.